 - Since more than one course is shared with the same classmates, the result is a friendly, supportive learning environment in which friendships are easily made. - Learning Communities increase opportunities to learn more effectively.
 Assignments are coordinated between the courses, which helps students to manage their time and earn better grades. - Instructors often focus on a central theme or question.
 This helps make class discussions and assignments more interesting and stimulating. - Students learn how to build connections between ideas and disciplines.
 This not only supports the linked courses, but benefits future study, work, and life situations also. - Options to learn about and gain skills for the work world are offered through the Service Learning component of some learning communities.

 When you are discussing your educational plan with an advisor and selecting courses for the upcoming term, ask about Learning Communities.
+For descriptions of Learning Communities offered each quarter, go to www.everettcc.edu/lc.

 Ocean Research College Academy